quicwg/base-drafts/draft-ietf-quic-http.md

 A TCP connection error is signaled with QUIC RESET_STREAM frame.
 A proxy treats any error in the TCP connection, which includes receiving a TCP segment with the RST bit set, as a stream error of type HTTP_CONNECT_ERROR ({{http-error-codes}}).
-Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QUIC connection.
+Correspondingly, if a proxy detects an error with the stream or the QUIC connection, it MUST close the TCP connection.
+If the underlying TCP implementation permits it, the proxy SHOULD send a TCP segment with the RST bit set.

 ## Prioritization {#priority}